luckyluke1976/cybersecurity-portfolio/SOC/01-FileUpload/README.md

 ## Notes

-This project was created for learning purposes in a local lab environment.
+This project was created for learning purposes in a local lab environment Related vulnerability class: CWE-434 (Unrestricted Upload of File with Dangerous Type)